Oregon Secretary of State

 Points of Interest

-Coastal ports, Cape Blanco Lighthouse, Cape Sebastian and Samuel H. Boardman State Parks, Rogue River Japanese Bomb Site, Thomas Creek Bridge near Brookings – Oregon’s highest bridge at 345 feet
+Coastal ports, Cape Blanco Lighthouse, Cape Sebastian and Samuel H. Boardman state parks, Rogue River Japanese Bomb Site, Thomas Creek Bridge (near Brookings), Oregon’s highest bridge at 345 ft.

 History and General Information

-Named after Territorial Governor George L. Curry, the county was a part of “Coose” County until it was created in 1855.
-Port Orford was the county seat until 1859 when it was replaced by Ellensburg (later renamed Gold Beach).
+Curry County is tucked away at the southern corner of Oregon.
+Named for Territorial Governor George L. Curry, the county was created from the southern part of Coos County in 1855.
+Port Orford was the county seat until 1859, when it was moved to Ellensburg (later renamed Gold Beach).

-Curry County contains valuable standing timber and also offers spectacular coastal scenery, clamming and crabbing, excellent fishing (freshwater and saltwater), upriver scenic boat trips, hiking trails, and gold for the fun of panning.
+Curry County contains valuable standing timber and offers spectacular coastal scenery, clamming, crabbing, excellent fishing (freshwater and saltwater), upriver scenic boat trips, hiking trails, and gold for recreational panning.
 The Port of Brookings is considered one of the safest harbors on the coast.

 Agricultural products include sheep and cattle, cranberries, blueberries, Easter lilies and horticultural nursery stock.
-Curry County is also a prolific producer of myrtlewood.
+The county is also a prolific producer of myrtlewood.

 County Officials